pezra/blog/fracturing-a-monolith.md

-### outline

-* data locality
-  * group behavior based on data locality
-  * build rough component vision early

-* Auth first
-  * central to everything
-  * comprehensible
-  * permission, no role, based

-* existing seams
-  * after auth find a seam in existing code to exploit
-  * can be partial extraction

-* new features
-  * new features in new components
-  * don't shared DBs!

 Micro-service architectures are all the rage these days.
-Let's say, totally hypothetically, that you show up at a new job and find a large code base that has all the pathologies we have come to expect from monoliths.
+Let's say, totally hypothetically, that you already have a  large code base that has all the pathologies we have come to expect from monoliths.
 Your first thought might be something like "we should break this behemoth up into a collection of components, each of which is comprehensible to mere humans."
 That is a great goal, but how do you get from a huge, highly coupled, monolith to a constellation of cooperating components?
 Most "efforts" to modularize monolithic software are abandoned at about the time someone serious considers that question.
 That is before the effort even starts.
 It is easy to become overwhelmed by the immensity of the task and absence of obvious starting points and to just give up without a fight.

 I have lead several successful decomposition efforts over my career.
 Each of these efforts shared some common patterns which, i believe, are the keys to success.
 These patterns are: